 Many more state by state Easter road trip destinations

-While the Great Ocean Road Trip is our top choice for 2024, we’ve rounded up several options across the continent.
-Regardless of which state or territory you’re in we’ve got your Easter road trip options topped up.
+While the Great Ocean Road Trip is our top choice for 2025, we’ve rounded up several options across the continent.
+Regardless of which state or territory you’re in, we’ve got your Easter road trip topped up.
+Check out these explorations:

 And for those who don’t want to leave lonely dogs and cats behind, check out these tips for Easter holiday road trips when travelling with dogs and cats!
 Along with these, also read about some great pet friendly accommodation options in WA.